 Assuming a manufacturing company ABC Ltd. has a production unit where the total cost incurred in making 100 units of a product X is ₹ 2,000.
 The company wants to add another product ‘Y’ for which it incurs some cost in terms of salary to the additional labor force, raw materials and assuming that there were no machinery, equipment, etc added.

 Let’s suppose now after adding the new product line it is able to produce 200 units at ₹ 3500, so here the incremental cost is ₹ 1,500

-Identifying the incremental cost is very important for companies as it helps them to decide whether the additional cost is really in their best interest.
-Like in the above example it is evident that the per unit cost of manufacturing the products has actually decreased from ₹ 20 to ₹ 17.5 by introducing the new product line, although this may not be true in all cases.
+Identifying such costs is very important for companies as it helps them to decide whether the additional cost is really in their best interest.
+Like in the above example it is evident that the per-unit cost of manufacturing the products has actually decreased from ₹ 20 to ₹ 17.5 by introducing the new product line, although this may not be true in all cases.